 2. It will itch.
 Accept that reality, but do not fully accept it.
 Beard itch is one of the primary reasons I started stubble & ‘stache, and our flagship product does an excellent job of reducing it.
+A premium beard oil can also help.
 Regardless of itch, stay strong.
 You can read more about why beards itch here.

 3. Time to shape up.
 After the waiting period, take a good, long look in the mirror and decide what you want your beard to look like.
 Do you want to go ZZ Top style?
 Are you more of a short beard guy?
 Or, do you prefer the stubble look?
 All are fine.
 What matters is that you select the look you feel most comfortable with.
 Once you see how your beard grows, you can start shaping.
 If you are going ZZ Top, trim your neck and let the rest run wild.
 If you are not sure what to do, visit a trained beard barber.

 4. If you can, go to a quality barber who trims beards.
 They will show your beard the same respect they show your glorious mane.
 Before you set foot in the barbershop, educate yourself on what to ask.
 You can learn more about that here.

 Our faces have a multitude of indentations, protrusions and other natural forms that makes even trimming difficult.
 Your barber will trim the beard where it needs to be trimmed and leave alone those areas where it does not.
 At the end of service, your beard (and face) will be a shining example of symmetry.